types of paint

 Choosing Your Colour Palette

-Before you start any project, choosing your colour palette is the first crucial step.
 If you’re stuck, start with three colours.
-It’s balanced visually whilst also giving you enough variation without overwhelming the room.
-Start with a neutral shade and choose two tones or shades that complement the first colour.
+It’s balanced visually while giving you enough variation without overwhelming the room.
+Begin with a neutral shade and choose two tones or shades that complement it.

 How Much Paint Do You Need?

-Pigment, Binders, Liquids, Additives, and VOCs: What does it all mean?
+Pigment, Binders, Liquids, Additives, and VOCs

 colorful powder pigments